igorvoltaic/lizard/README.md

 # Lizard Inventory

-This is an Inventory Management Application.
+### Inventory Management Application.
-It was used as a Final Project for CS50's Introduction to Computer Science
+Built as a Final Project for CS50: Introduction to Computer Science course

 ### Functionality